andrewgepearce/sequencer/README.md

 The main sections of the sequence diagram metadata description are:
 * Title of the sequence diagram
-* Version of the sequence diagram. _Note: this is a version presented on the sequyencer image directly and does not relate in any way to repository or file version metadata_
+* Version of the sequence diagram. _Note: this is a version presented on the sequencer image directly, and does not relate in any way to repository or file version metadata_
 * Description (optional)
 * Params.
 Entities within the diagram itself are assigned presentation metadata from one of 3 sources:
   * The entitiy definition itself, or (if not provided)